ClementNerma/NightOS/docs/specs/kernel/data-structures.md

 Pixels are listed from the top left corner of the image to the bottom right corner.
 They are always square.

 The size of pixel list can be calculated as `IW * IH * (NR + NG + NB + NA)` bytes.
 Add another 8 bytes for the header.

+## Option

+An _option_ is a data structure that may contain a specific data type or nothing.

+It is made of a variance byte, set to `0x01` followed by the data if any, or a single `0x00` byte to indicate no data is present.